Sync Client

 implementation("io.objectbox:objectbox-sync-linux-arm64:$objectboxVersion")

-Now it's time to verify the setup using a flag telling if Sync is available; for example, simply log the result:
+Now it is time to verify the setup using a flag telling if Sync is available; for example, simply log the result:

 Enable your Objects for ObjectBox Sync